masa4u/pycallback/Readme.md

-Boilerplate for Electron, React, Typescript and Mobx with Hot Reload
+# Boilerplate for Electron, React, Typescript and Mobx with Hot Reload

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Development with hot reloading